mtiller/ModelicaBook/text/source/behavior/functions/func_def.rst

 value for a given argument and it should never be used if you want to force users to provide a value.

-These default values have some important affects when :ref:`calling-functions` that we shall discuss shortly.
+These default values have some important effects when :ref:`calling-functions` that we shall discuss shortly.

 Multiple Return Values